Last Date of Attendance Procedure

-To conform with federal regulations 34 CFR 668.22 – Treatment of Title IV Funds, for institutions that administer federal financial aid.
-Instructors must provide last date of attendance information for students who never attend, who stop attending during the course of a semester.
+The purpose of this procedure is to conform with federal regulations 34 CFR 668.22 – Treatment of Title IV Funds, for institutions that administer federal financial aid.
+Instructors must provide Last Date of Attendance (LDA) information for students who never attend or who stop attending the course during the semester or term.

 Part 2.
 Definitions

-Short-term courses are those that span less than the full 17-week semester.
+Short-term Courses: Those courses that span less than the full 17-week semester.

 Part 3.
 Procedure

-For never attended, instructors will issue a grade of “W” for students who enroll in a class and fail to attend or meet the participation requirements within the first two weeks from the first day of the semester.
-In these cases, faculty should report Last Date of Attendance (LDA) as “Never Attended.”
+Never Attended: For never attended, instructors will issue a grade of “W” for students who enroll in a course and fail to attend or meet the participation requirements within the first two weeks from the first day of the semester/term.
+In these cases, faculty should report LDA as “Never Attended.”
 Faculty may enter this LDA as soon as the opportunity to participate has been completed.
 Faculty must report the “Never Attended” LDA prior to the end of the first day of the third week of the semester or term.

 Part 4.
 Course Duration

-Short-term courses are courses that do not extend the full length of the semester or term.
-Instructors will issue a grade of “W” in a short-term or specific program course for students who stop attending or participating in the prorated amount of consecutive calendar days of participation after the drop deadline and prior to the withdraw deadline as defined in the table below.
+Short-term Courses: Short-term courses are courses that do not extend the full length of the semester or term.
+Instructors will issue a grade of “W” in a short-term or specific program course for students who stop attending or participating in the prorated amount of consecutive calendar days of participation after the drop deadline and prior to the withdrawal deadline as defined in the table below.

 Grade W issued to students for short-term courses lasting: